HectorCaAc/ControllExpenses/README.md

 #TODO
 1. [ ] Add a filter functionality to entries pages.
-2. [X] create a different view for the add entry, it will use for the react.
 3. [ ] Be able to sort the income for the next that should appear.
 4. [ ] The borders of different elements of the dashboard do not show a current event.s
-5. [ ] Create an element for the entries, to be able to display in a good way.
-6. [ ] For the Summary page, be sure that the containers have less space for the borders and less space between them
-7. [X] For now if the user is log in into the project, the user can log in again wtf
 8. [ ] To if exists a lot of entries or at the moment of query those it will be a good idead to use the overflow
 9. [ ] Add test for the models (I have the feeling that the Income and the functionality to enter new income is not workig)
-10. [ ] The program will no display future expense, but I think It could be a good feature to add`
 11. [ ] the Model of entry and the form have a werid _init_, for an example check the fucntion form_valid from expesnses views personData to see it.
 12. [ ] Make the function to run schedule tasks

+THINGS TO DO NOW :
+[ ] The delete category button is not working
+[ ] The summary page hte income is not showing the right information [ ] Make the task run to know how much money avaiable there are.
+[ ] Required to add an income
+[ ] When a category is created the amount Avaiable is 0 [ ] Some entries are every month and they should be add [ ] Add a save category, that says that every certain month , certain amount of money was saved [ ] Make the heroku app to run the function we wanted [X] There is an error with the last entry and the description